nekator/mono/review/fix-accordion-border-radius/docs/migration/alpha-beta.md

 >
 > The prop labelVariant for form-components (input, checkbox, ...) has been renamed to `variant`.

+Some components may have different dimensions based on changes of spacing tokens.

+We removed the default elevation (box-shadow) for card and some card-like components.

+The prop variant (`variant="informational"`,`variant="successful"`,`variant="warning"`,`variant="critical"`) has been renamed to `semantic`.

+The prop labelVariant for form-components (input, checkbox, ...) has been renamed to `variant`.

 | Name                                                                                                           | Description                                                                                                                             | Action                                                                                                                                                                                                     |
 | -------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | 🔄 renamed `db-alert` to `db-notification`                                                                     | renamed `alert` to `notification` and add/changed some additional properties                                                            | 1.
 Replace `DBAlert`, `db-alert` by `DBNotification` / `db-notification`<br/>2. `Link` was removed, add a normal `a` or `DBLink` to the `slotLink`<br/>3. `props.type` has been changed to `props.variant` |